Mahtab Keramati

 Mahtab Keramati (مهتاب کرامتی; born 17 October 1970) is an Iranian actress.
 She has received various accolades, including a Crystal Simorgh, two Hafez Awards.
 In August 2006, she was appointed as UNICEF Goodwill Ambassador in Iran.

+Mahtaab Karami entered the world of acting after marrying Babak Riahipour, with whom she had a daughter.
+However, this marriage ended in divorce, and she has not remarried since their separation.

 Career

 Keramati was taking acting courses when she was chosen for the role of Helen in The Men of Angelos, which garnered her national recognition.
 She later went on to appear in films such as Mummy III and Rain Man for which she was nominated for a Fajr International Film Festival Crystal Simorgh.
 She then appeared in dramas such as Saint Mary and Crimson Soil and the films Hell, Purgatory, Heaven, There Are Things You Don't Know, Alzheimer and The Private Life of Mr. and Mrs. M..
 She won a Crystal Simorgh for Best Actress in a Supporting Role for Twenty.
 In 2015, she won Best Actor Award Imagineindia Film Festival.
 She was also featured in Dhaka Film Festival Jury.